Income Tax Division

 - A taxpayer’s final return for the preceding year may be used as the basis for computing the declaration of estimated tax for the current year.

-- The declaration and first quarterly payment are due by April 15* or the 15th* day of the 4th month following the end of the fiscal year.
+- The declaration and first quarterly payment are due by April 15th for the 2020 tax year, or the 15th* day of the 4th month following the end of the fiscal year.

 - The remaining quarterly payments are due by June 15, September 15, and January 15th of the following year for individual taxpayers or the 15th day of the 6th, 9th, and 12th months after the beginning of the taxable year for business taxpayers.